Combat Infantryman Badge: Badge design

+The badge is 3 in wide and 1 in high, consisting of silver-bordered rectangle with a blue field depicting a Springfield Model 1795 Musket, all overlaid on an elliptical silver oak wreath.
+Subsequent awards are indicated with five-pointed stars in the upper wreath.

-Currently, the Combat Infantryman Badge is worn 1/4 in above the service ribbons above the left-breast pocket of the Class-A uniform coat and of the other uniforms with which the CIB is authorized.
+The CIB is worn 1/4 in above the service ribbons above the left-breast pocket of the Class-A uniform and other uniforms with which the CIB is authorized.
 As of June 2011, the badge and its sew-on equivalent may be worn on the Army Combat Uniform (ACU).